Dalekvim/sorting_algorithms/README.md

 # sorting_algorithms
-A module of common sorting algorithms made by yours truely.
+A module of common sorting algorithms made by yours truly.